-Hi, I'm Emily.
-I was diagnosed with diabetes in 1986 at age 16.
-I had none of the classic symptoms – no frequent urination, no excessive thirst, no rapid weight loss.
+Hi, I'm Emily Moore.
+I was diagnosed with diabetes at age 16.
+I had none of the classic symptoms (frequent urination, excessive thirst, rapid weight loss).
 The surprise diagnosis came by way of a blood test at a routine doctor’s appointment.

-I was referred to an endocrinologist who did more testing and concluded that I had MODY (Maturity Onset Diabetes of the Young).
-He described it as a rare and poorly understood form of diabetes that differed from Types 1 and 2, and went on to explain that most doctors hadn’t heard of it.
-(Indeed, over the next two decades of endocrinology appointments, doctors would suggest that I might instead have: Type 1, Type 2, Type 1.5, or LADA.)
+I was referred to an endocrinologist who diagnosed me with MODY (Maturity Onset Diabetes of the Young).
+He described it as a rare and poorly understood form of diabetes that differed from Types 1 and 2 and that most doctors had not heard of.
+(Indeed, over the next two decades doctors - a series of endocrinologists among them - would suggest alternate diagnoses of: Type 1, Type 2, Type 1.5, or LADA.)

-It wasn’t until 2004 that I joined an online community for people with diabetes and was amazed by the support I felt there.
-Soon I discovered diabetes bloggers a Facebook page for people with MODY.
-I was connected to a growing network of people who faced similar challenges, asked the same questions, and shared my concerns.
+In 2004, pregnant with my first child, I joined an online community for people with diabetes and was amazed by the support I felt there.
+Soon I discovered diabetes bloggers and a Facebook page for people with MODY.
+I became connected to a growing network of people who faced similar challenges, asked similar questions, and shared my concerns.

-I was accepted into studies at the University of Chicago Medicine’s Kovler Diabetes Center and the University of Maryland School of Medicine Personalized Diabetes Medicine Program.
-Thanks to these studies, I got genetic testing and an actual, for-real diagnosis in 2016.
+Eventually I was accepted into studies at the University of Chicago School of Medicine’s Kovler Diabetes Center and the University of Maryland School of Medicine Personalized Diabetes Medicine Program.
+Thanks to these studies, I got genetic testing and - almost 30 years after the initial diagnosis - confirmation of MODY 3.